yoyololicon/music-demixing-challenge-ismir-2021-entry/README_SUBMISSION.md

 ```

 Checkpoints will be located at `saved/`.
-The training config was set to run on 4 Tesla V100.
+The config was set to run on 4 Tesla V100.

 ### Training Model 3